Role: Program Management Maven

 I’ve gotta go with camping in Lake Tahoe, my first ever Trail Mavens trip!
 It’s the first time I’ve seen water that blue, I made lasting friendships (not even exaggerating), and it was as excellent as I built it up to be in my mind for the months leading up to it.
 Nothing beats a first Trail Mavens trip!

 When I’m not working for Trail Mavens, I’m...

 Writing the blog for an eco-friendly bamboo toothbrush company called MABLE, and managing all sorts of communications or marketing-related projects for another startup called Motivf.
-When I’m not working at all, I’m cuddling the best yellow lab in the world, named Haven (and unofficially dubbed by me as Trail Mavens’ mascot), or I’m cookin’ recipes, hiking with the husband, or FaceTiming with my adorable 3-year-old niece, Clementine.
+When I’m not working at all, I’m cuddling the best yellow lab in the world, named Haven (and unofficially dubbed by me as Trail Mavens’ mascot), honing my climbing skills at the gym, or baking…thanks to an obsession with the Great British Baking Show.

 Five things I could never do without:

 Chocolate.
 Pets.
 Introvert Time.
 My Phone (I hate being *that* girl, but it’s true).
 And Travel.

 My secret skill is:

 Art!
 While I struggle to find time for it these days, I have always loved to draw, and I’ve illustrated three kids’ books.
 It’s always a goal of mine to spend more time with a brush or pens.